What Is Email Marketing for Artists?

 For artists who want to sell art online, an email marketing system is a critical component.
 It helps them make sales through their ecommerce-enabled websites and boost traffic at shows, openings, and other events.

-It is helpful to define marketing to understand better what email marketing for artists is.
+It is helpful to define marketing to better understand what email marketing for artists is.
 The following excerpt is from the Ultimate Guide to Art Marketing.

 At its basic level, marketing, including art marketing, is a systematized process of creating awareness and interest for a company, product, or service that leads to a desire to engage buyers to own its goods, use its services, or all above.
 Businesses use marketing to communicate their offerings, promote their brands, identify new prospects, and strengthen bonds with their target audience and existing customers.